Dancehall: Lead

+Early developments - Early 1970s

+Dancehall music, also called ragga, is a style of Jamaican popular music that had its genesis in the political turbulence of the late 1970s and became Jamaica's dominant music in the 1980s and '90s.
+It was also originally called Bashment music when Jamaican dancehalls began to gain popularity.

-They began in the late 1940s among people from the inner city of Kingston, who were not able to participate in dances uptown.
+They began in the late 1970s among lower and working-class people from the inner city of Kingston, who were not able to participate in dances uptown.
 Social and political changes in late-1970s Jamaica, including the change from the socialist government of Michael Manley (People's National Party) to Edward Seaga (Jamaica Labour Party), were reflected in the shift away from the more internationally oriented roots reggae towards a style geared more towards local consumption and in tune with the music that Jamaicans had experienced when sound systems performed live.

 Themes of social injustice, repatriation and the Rastafari movement were overtaken by lyrics about dancing, violence and sexuality.
 Though the revolutionary spirit was present in Jamaica due to this social upheaval, the radio was very conservative and failed to play the people's music.
 It was this gap that the sound system was able to fill with music that the average Jamaican was more interested in.

-Musically, older rhythms from the late 1960s were recycled, with Sugar Minott credited as the originator of this trend when he voiced new lyrics over old Studio One rhythms between sessions at the studio, where he was working as a session musician.
-In the 1970s, Big Youth, U Roy, and I Roy were famous DJs.
-Around the same time, producer Don Mais reworked old rhythms at Channel One Studios, using the Roots Radics band.
-The Roots Radics would go on to work with Henry "Junjo" Lawes on some of the key early dancehall recordings, including those that established Barrington Levy, Frankie Paul, and Junior Reid as major reggae stars.
-Other singers to emerge in the early dancehall era as major stars included Don Carlos, Al Campbell, and Triston Palma, while more established names such as Gregory Isaacs and Bunny Wailer successfully adapted.
+Alongside this music was the addition of the fashion, art, and dance that came along with it.
+This made Dancehall both a genre, and a way of life.

+In contrast to roots reggae, which aimed for respectability and international recognition, dancehall did not hesitate in dealing with the day-by-day realities and basal interests of the average Jamaican—especially that of lower classes—and observing society in a provocative, gritty, and often vulgar manner.
+Since this put spreading via radio out of the question, dancehall initially gained popularity only through live performances in sound systems and specialized record dealing.

+Dancehall's violent lyrics, which garnered the genre much criticism since its very inception, stem from the political turbulence and gang violence of late 1970s Jamaica.

+In the early days of dancehall, the prerecorded rhythm tracks (bass guitar and drums) or "dub" that the deejay would rap or "toast" over came from earlier reggae songs from the 1960s and 1970s.
+Ragga, specifically, refers to modern dancehall, where a deejay particularly toasts over digital (electrical) rhythms.